Atlas node · Learning / Systems · workshop prototype / staged proof

 A learning system shapes attention before any lesson begins.
 The question is who can see the structure, who can repair it, and what student or workshop data is asked to travel farther than it needs to.

-The public claim is about privacy-forward teaching infrastructure, not institutional adoption or a universal LMS replacement.
+The public claim is about a privacy-conscious workshop prototype, not live deployment, formal compliance, student outcomes, reviewed translations, or a universal LMS replacement.

 What it is